dervish77/RetroComp/README.md

 * RetroComp system *should* support a Serial I/O module that provides serial input and output.
   * Serial I/O module **shall** support one serial interface connector as a 4 pin header.
-    * Serial I/O module **shall** support a TTL style serial interface.
+    * Serial I/O module **shall** support a TTL levels on this serial interface.
-    * Serial I/O module *should* support an RS232 style serial interface.
+  * Serial I/O module *should* support one RS232 style serial interface using a standard DB9 connector.
-  * Serial I/O module *should* support at least one additional serial interface.

 * RetroComp system **shall** support a Parallel I/O module that provides parallel input and output.
   * Parallel I/O module **shall** support one parallel interface connector as an 8 pin header.
     * Parallel I/O module **shall** support TTL compatible levels on this interface.
   * Parallel I/O module *should* support at least one additional connector as an 8 pin header.

-* RetroComp code library **shall** support enough software elements to boot up and execute manually entered code.
+* RetroComp SW code library **shall** support enough software elements to boot up and execute manually entered code.
-  * RetroComp **shall** include boot monitor software to initialize the system and provide basic monitor functions.
+  * RetroComp SW **shall** include boot monitor software to initialize the system and provide basic monitor functions.
     * RetroComp boot monitor **shall** support ability to read all system memory, and write to volatile system memory.
     * RetroComp boot monitor **shall** support ability to load user programs into memory.
     * RetroComp boot monitor **shall** support ability to execute user programs.
-  * RetroComp **shall** include BASIC interpreter software to allow for minimal programmability of the system.
+  * RetroComp SW **shall** include BASIC interpreter software to allow for minimal programmability of the system.
     * RetroComp BASIC **shall** include support for integer and string variables.
     * RetroComp BASIC *should* include support for floating point variables.
-  * RetroComp *should* include assembler software to allow for low level programming of the system.
+  * RetroComp SW *should* include assembler software to allow for low level programming of the system.
-  * RetroComp *should* include compiler software to allow for more advanced programming of the system.
+  * RetroComp SW *should* include compiler software to allow for more advanced programming of the system.
-  * RetroComp *should* include disk operating software for managing storage of programs and data.
+  * RetroComp SW *should* include disk operating software for managing storage of programs and data on the storage module.

 ## High Level Design